 Durable Medical Equipment.
 Rental or purchase of dialysis equipment; dialysis supplies.
-Therapeutic shoes and inserts for the prevention and treatment of diabetes-related foot complications.
+Custom fitted orthotics that restrict or prevent the motion of a weak or diseased part of the body and medically necessary therapeutic shoes and inserts.
 Rental or purchase of other medical equipment and supplies which are:

 - 1. Of no further use when medical needs end; - 2.
-For the exclusive use of the patient;

-- 3. Not primarily for comfort or hygiene;

-- 4. Not for environmental control or for exercise; and

-- Manufactured specifically for medical use.
+For the exclusive use of the patient; - 3.
+Not primarily for comfort or hygiene; - 4.
+Not for environmental control or for exercise; and - 5.
+Manufactured specifically for medical use.